 In my young, caustic days as a priest, an elderly woman came into the sacristy and said that she would be my grandmother.
 I told her that my grandmother died.
 Not the best thing to say as I think back now but I did not need a second “grand” or “mother.”

 The qualities of motherhood are qualities we all wish we owned and practiced.
 Whether achieved by our individual mothers doesn’t matter; the qualities still stand as important and worth achieving.

 Not to bore you with a list of ten (for lists always contain ten items), I give you three qualities – patience, anticipation, and resignation.
-I did not promise you the easiest of qualities but whatever the other seven are, they follow those three words.
+I did not promise you the easiest of qualities but whatever the other seven are, they follow these three words.

 A mother’s patience is envious to me.
 She knows what needs to be done and yet it may take many minutes or months more before the child gets it.
-It’s that first step, a referee for bathroom visits whether “number one or two,” the first properly held fork, the kneeling at the right times during Mass and “that” girlfriend” you’re seeing who isn’t right for you.
+It’s that first step, a referee for bathroom visits whether it’s “number one or two,” the first properly held fork, the kneeling at the right times during Mass and “that” girlfriend” you’re seeing who isn’t right for you.
 A mother is patient, even if she is wrong.
-She will patiently wait for you to make her wrong right even if you were right.
+She will patiently wait for you to make her wrong, right even if you were truly right.
 (Only a son can appreciate that sentence.)